Annan fears "imminent battle" in Syria's Aleppo

 TAL RIFAAT, Syria International mediator Kofi Annan said he feared an "imminent battle" for Syria's biggest city Aleppo.

-Syrian opposition sources said helicopters from President Bashar al-Assad's military pounded a rebel-held part of the city on Saturday and armoured units were positioned for an onslaught that could determine its fate.
+Syrian opposition sources said helicopters from President Bashar al-Assad's military pounded a rebel-held part of the city on Saturday and armored units were positioned for an onslaught that could determine its fate.

 "I am concerned about reports of the concentration of troops and heavy weapons around Aleppo, in anticipation of an imminent battle," Annan said in a statement.